MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/includes/buy-and-deploy.md

-# Try or buy, and deploy Dynamics 365 Layout or Dynamics 365 Remote Assist
+# Buy and deploy Dynamics 365 Layout

-We’re excited to announce that [!include[pn-dyn-365-layout](../includes/pn-dyn-365-layout.md)] and [!include[pn-dyn-365-remote-assist](../includes/pn-dyn-365-remote-assist.md)] are available for general use.

-With [!include[pn-layout](../includes/pn-layout.md)] and [!include[pn-remote-assist](../includes/pn-remote-assist.md)], you can bridge the gap between the real and digital worlds to complete crucial tasks faster, safer, and more efficiently, and to create new ways to connect with customers and partners.
+With [!include[pn-layout](../includes/pn-layout.md)] you can bridge the gap between the real and digital worlds to complete crucial tasks faster, safer, and more efficiently, and to create new ways to connect with customers and partners.

-> [!NOTE]
-> If you’re using the preview version of [!include[pn-layout](../includes/pn-layout.md)], you have until December 31, 2018, to upgrade to the paid version.
-If you're using the preview version of [!include[pn-remote-assist](../includes/pn-remote-assist.md)], you have until March 2019 to upgrade to the paid version.

-## Subscribe to Layout or Remote Assist
+## Subscribe to Layout

+> [!TIP]
+> Did you know you can try Layout for free for up to 90 days?
+[Learn more about the free 90-day trial].

 You can subscribe to [!include[pn-layout](../includes/pn-layout.md)] or [!include[pn-remote-assist](../includes/pn-remote-assist.md)] in any of the following ways: